- 12.59K views

 Take a cruise across the River Regnitz to see the half-timbered homes of what has been nicknamed ‘Little Venice’, formerly a fisherman's village.
 Also be sure to snap a photo of the Old Town Hall, which sits smack in the middle of a bridge above the river.

-Frankfurt may be very commercially focused as Europe’s largest financial centre, but there is also plenty to see as a visitor to the city.
+Frankfurt may be very commercially focused as Europe’s largest financial center, but there is also plenty to see as a visitor to the city.
 Frankfurt’s most popular tourist attraction is certainly its Altstadt, or Old Town, and its main square - Römerberg.
 There you’ll find Römer, the iconic building (reminiscent of a colorful gingerbread house) that has been the city’s town hall since 1405.

 Other popular sights in Frankfurt include Palmengarten, a large botanical garden with impressive greenhouses, the birthplace of famous writer Johann Wolfgang von Goethe, and the Frankfurt Cathedral.